liquity/dev/packages/contracts/test-report.md

       ✓ decreaseAllowance(): decreases allowance by the expected amount ✓ decreaseAllowance(): fails trying to decrease more than previously allowed (49ms)

-  Contract: All Liquity functions with onlyOwner modifier
+  Contract: All Stabilio functions with onlyOwner modifier
     TroveManager
       ✓ setAddresses(): reverts when called by non-owner, with wrong addresses, or twice (857ms) BorrowerOperations